White Chocolate Cranberry Blondies

 - 1/2 cup dried cranberries, chopped

 - Preheat oven to 350°.
-In a large microwave-safe bowl, microwave butter until melted; stir in brown sugar.
+In a large microwave-safe bowl, melt the butter; stir in the brown sugar.
 Cool slightly.

 - Beat in eggs, one at a time, and vanilla.
 In another bowl, whisk together flour, baking powder, salt and cinnamon; stir into butter mixture.
 Stir in cranberries and chopped chocolate (batter will be thick).
 Spread into a greased 13x9-in. pan.